 Finding the best way how to get out of a timeshare may feel difficult.
 Understandably, timeshares are usually bought with the intent to own them for a lifetime.
 So, if the time comes that you’re ready to get out, the search for answers can seem daunting.
-Luckily, there are ways you can exit your timeshare.
+Luckily, we know ways of how to get out of a timeshare.
 Most of them require a little bit of work on your part, like calling your developer or finding a legitimate resale company.

 When looking for options to get out, remember that if you miss payments on your maintenance fees or financing, it can hurt your credit score.
 This is something we want to avoid so it won’t affect any big purchases you make in the future.
 Let’s dive into the most common ways on how to get out of a timeshare—without ruining your credit.

 1. Talk to your developer about buying back your property

 Some developers and resorts may be willing to work with you on buying back your ownership.
 There is no guarantee, but it is worth seeing what you are able to find out with a quick call to your home resort.